Introduction to the Jolabokaflod Book Campaign

 The Jolabokaflod Book Campaign encompasses the whole seamless cycle on the journey of a book from a publishing house into the hands of a reader, and so adds to the mix of tools available to the book trade and to enthusiastic individuals to promote books and encourage reading.

-Therefore. the Jolabokaflod Book Campaign adds value to promotions like World Book Day, World Book Night and Books Are My Bag.
-We invite people to run crowdfunding projects at CrowdPatch to mark events and milestones in their own campaigns, include the likes of World Book Day, World Book Night and Books Are My Bag.
+Therefore, the Jolabokaflod Book Campaign adds value to promotions like World Book Day, World Book Night and Books Are My Bag.
+We invite people to run crowdfunding projects at CrowdPatch to mark events and milestones in their own campaigns, including the likes of World Book Day, World Book Night and Books Are My Bag.

 The engine-room of the Jolabokaflod Book Campaign is online at CrowdPatch.
 Project leaders from anywhere in the world with a reliable connection to the internet can run literary and literacy campaigns at the Jolabokaflod patch that encourage the buying, giving and reading of books.
 Communities that are served by these crowdfunding campaigns can either be location-based in specific geographical areas or theme-based according to the interests of like-minded people in the group.
 Each project is ‘based’ at a geographical location that makes sense for each campaign, usually the home postcode of the respective project leaders.

-The Jolabokaflod Book Campaign’s core period of activity is late Autumn in the build-up to Christmas.
-We shall also develop the Christmas heart of Jólabókaflóð to include all anniversaries, special events and festivals.
+We shall develop the Christmas heart of Jólabókaflóð to include all anniversaries, special events and festivals.
 So, birthdays, historical dates and religious festivals of light (such as Diwali, Hanukkah and Eid al-Fitr) are all excellent occasions around which crowdfunding projects can be run.

 As soon as a project reaches 25 per cent funding, project leaders can approach other patches (areas of special interests) with like-minded goals to ask the leaders of these patches to feature the project at their patch.
 By this means, many for potential contributors can be reached very quickly.